ansys/pyaedt/doc/source/Resources/Contributing.rst

    cd doc
    make.bat html

-Upon the successful build of the documentation, you can open the local build by opening index.html at docs/build/html/ with your browser.
+After the documentation builds successfully, you can open the local build by opening in your brower the file ``index.html`` in ``docs/build/html/``.

 Continuous Integration and Continuous Delivery (CI/CD)
 ------------------------------------------------------

-The PyAedt project uses continuous integration and delivery (CI/CD) to automate the building, testing, and deployment tasks.
-The CI Pipeline is deployed on both GitHub Actions and Azure Pipelines and performs following tasks:
+The PyAEDT project uses continuous integration and delivery (CI/CD) to automate the building, testing, and deployment tasks.
+The CI pipeline is deployed on both GitHub Actions and Azure Pipelines and performs the following tasks:

 - Module wheel build
 - Core API testing